Statutes of the International Association of Cryospheric Sciences (IACS)

 2.2 The Bureau shall meet at the call of the President, who will set the agenda in consultation with the Secretary General.

-2.3 The quorum for an IACS Bureau Meeting shall be a majority of the members but must include: the President, President-Elect or Past-President; the Secretary General; and at least one of the Vice-presidents.
+2.3 The quorum for an IACS Bureau Meeting shall be a majority of the members but must include: at least three of the President; President-Elect or Past-President; the Secretary General; and one of the Vice-presidents.

 2.4 The President may invite representatives of scientific bodies or individuals to attend a Bureau Meeting in an advisory capacity.